Glues

 - Excellent strength: epoxy adhesive is characterised by exceptionally strong adhesion, effectively bonding materials such as metal, wood, plastic, stone and glass.

-Ber-Fix epoxy adhesive is available with an open time of 5 and 30 minutes.
+Ber-Fix epoxy adhesive is available with an open assembly time of 5 and 30 minutes.
 Bonds metals, wood, glass, hard plastics, porcelain, ivory and precious stones, among others.

 Disadvantages and limitations: